ssadedin/groovy-ngs-utils/README.md

   * Working with SAM files (particularly, generating and working with Pileups)
   * Predicting Restriction Enzyme cut sites
   * A range of statistical operations including R-like data frames and linear modeling constructs

+The code in this library is usable in three different ways:

+ * Directly as tools on the command line
+ * For writing simple scripts (bash-style)
+ * As a library of classes for building full-scale applications

 ## Build